 - If your Amount field is in one column, use the minus - sign to depict money out rather than brackets ( ).

 - Remove non-transactional info in the file (ex. account numbers, opening, closing balance).

 Now that you've prepared your .CSV file, you can import bank transactions from the .CSV file to QuickBooks

 - Select the Banking menu, then select File Upload.

 - Select Browse and choose the .CSV file.

 - Select the account from the QuickBooks Account drop-down, then select Next.

 - Select a Date and a date format.
 Note: Check if the date format is the one in your .CSV file.
 The dd/MM/yyyy format is used for UK banks.
 If your .CSV file separates out Amount into 2 columns, choose the 2 column option.
 Then, map the Debit and Credit fields.
-Debit field in QuickBooks mean money out and Credit for money in.
+The Debit field in QuickBooks mean money out and Credit for money in.

 - Select the Description and Amount statement fields.

-- When you are ready, click Next.
+- When you are ready, select Next.

 - All transactions in your .CSV file will show.
 If you'd like to exclude transactions, clear the checkbox next to date.

 - Select Next.

 - Select Yes to import now, then select Let's go!